 A tutoring program will be established and offered daily.
 Students will have access to Tutoring Hubs located in the North, Central, and South regions of RUSD.
 Tutoring services will be provided in various subject areas and provided by RUSD teachers/tutors.
-Additionally, an online tutoring platform will be available to support students 24/7 (In person tutors will monitor online tutoring while participating in hubs).
+An online tutoring platform will be available to support students 24/7.

-Additionally, each site will be able to identify tutoring needs based specifically on data-driven student needs.
+Additionally, each site will be able to identify tutoring needs based specifically on data-driven student needs to initiate Satellite Tutoring Centers.
 Tutors will work in collaboration with RUSD Tutoring Services to ensure the tutoring program successfully aligns with supplemental core standards, curriculum, and initiatives.